dwilliams62/425-426-Project/README.md

     - Machine Learning, largely developed by Olivia Brague
     - Website/Database, largeley developed by Dylan Williams thus far (with a bit of Frontend help from Rafiedul)
     - Web Scraper, largely developed by Rafiedul Islam and Vincent Fealy

+This will be expanded upon over winter break and next semester